Introduction: A high-stakes gamble on national security

 The proposal: A cut to the bone

-The White House’s FY2021 budget request proposed reducing CISA’s funding from an estimated $2.2 billion to $1.5 billion.
-The administration’s justification was to streamline operations and concentrate on protecting federal networks.
+The White House’s FY2027 budget proposal called for reducing CISA’s funding by $707 million.
+The administration’s justification was to streamline operations and concentrate on protecting federal agencies and critical infrastructure.
 However, a closer look at the proposed cuts revealed a deep impact on programs central to CISA’s broader national security mission.

 The move was viewed by many as a fundamental misunderstanding of how modern cyber defense works.
 Protecting federal networks cannot be done in isolation; it requires deep collaboration with the private sector, which owns and operates approximately 85% of U.S. critical infrastructure, and strong support for under-resourced local governments.